R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/README.md

 # Benchmarks
 ## Train/Val Accuracy

-For training demonstration purposes, we utilized a small-scale [HardHat-Pose](https://itriaihub.blob.core.windows.net/github-download-resources/repository/ITRI-AI-Hub/datasets/HardHat_Pose_Dataset.YOLO.zip) dataset, which includes 1 class: person with 17 body keypoints.
-This dataset consists of a total of 100 samples, partitioned into 70 for training, 20 for testing, and 10 for validation.
+For training demonstrations, we use a small open-source dataset of COCO8-pose, Tiger-pose, and Hand-Keypoints that show how to tune different application types.
 The metrics include the processing time for 100 epochs, mean Average Precision (mAP) at IoU threshold 0.50 (mAP<sub>50</sub>), and mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP<sub>50-95</sub>).

 |  Model     | Prorcess Time (hr)<br>T4 GPU   |  mAP<sub>50(B)     |  mAP<sub>50-95(B)     |  mAP<sub>50(P)     |  mAP<sub>50-95(P)     |
 |------------|--------------------------------|--------------------------|-----------------------------|--------------------------|-----------------------------|